HungryHowies/wordpress/sso_plugin_config.md

 SAML Login URL* : https://zitadel-build.domain.com/saml/v2/SSO
 ```

 **NOTE**: You will find this certificate using Zitadel end point *saml/v2/metadata*.
-It also can be downloaded after you make your Project /Application on Zitadel Web UI.
+It also can be downloaded after you make your Project/Application on Zitadel Web UI.
 ```
 X.509 Certificate* : -----BEGIN CERTIFICATE-----
 MIIFITCCAwmgAwIBAgIBfjANBgkqhkiG9w0BAQsFADAsMRAwDgYDVQQKEwdaSVRB